ibm-cloud-docs/appid/customizing-tokens.md

 </br>

-**Why would I want to add attributes to my tokens?**
+**Why would I want to add claims to my tokens?**

 There are several reasons that you might want to track extra attributes.
 When you're working with your app developers, you can map roles and permissions.
 Or, when you're building profiles on your end-users, you can track extra information that helps you to create personalized experiences.
-By keeping the information in one place, you can

 </br>